-Online Abuse of authority
+online abuse of authority

-- Where concerns are identified in relation to Child Sexual Exploitation the LSCB thresholds framework will be consulted in order to ensure the child receives support at the earliest possible opportunity. - An Early Help multi agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger family's team.
-Where parental consent cannot be obtained, advice will be sought from the Early Help Hub - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within children's social care. - In all cases intelligence will be shared with Bedfordshire Police using the intelligence form which will also be copied to the Single Point Of Contact for CSE within Luton Borough Council
+- Where concerns are identified in relation to Child Sexual Exploitation the Luton Thresholds Framework will be consulted in order to ensure the child receives support at the earliest possible opportunity. - An Early Help multi agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger Families Team.
+Where parental consent cannot be obtained, advice will be sought from the Early Help Hub. - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - In all cases, intelligence will be shared with Bedfordshire Police using the information sharing form which will also be copied to the Single Point of Contact for CSE within Luton Council.